-Marseilles is located in southeastern France and is France’s largest cities – the second behind Paris.
+Marseille is located in southeastern France and is one of France’s largest cities – the second behind Paris.
 It is a metropolitan city that also has a rich history.
-Marseilles is a city filled with nightlife, great restaurants, theaters, museums, and even an international soccer stadium.
-Many say that Marseilles is not the kind of city you will fall in love with as it is too industrial.
-While the city is a bit gritty, it’s worth a visit for its beautiful waterfront.
+Marseille is filled with nightlife, great restaurants, theaters, museums, and even an international soccer stadium.
+Many say that Marseille is not the kind of city you will fall in love with as it is too industrial, but, while the city is a bit gritty, it’s worth a visit for its beautiful waterfront.

 - Budget Hotel Prices: One or two star hotels cost around $80 USD per night for two people.

 - Average Cost of Food: There are many bread, cheese, and meat shops around throughout the city and a week of grocery is about $50 USD.
 Eating pre-made sandwiches and fast food will cost between $5-7.
 A nice restaurant dinner will cost around $30 USD, including a glass of wine.
 Overall, food is pretty expensive here compared to the rest of France.

 - Transportation Costs: Taxis cost between $25-50 USD for a trip around the city.
 Tickets for bus and the metro can be bought in the cafes, at the subway stations, or on the bus.
 It is best to buy groups of tickets at $4.50 USD (two trips) or $16 USD (10 trips) as buying in bulk is cheaper.
 A daily ticket costs $7.50 USD.

 Money Saving Tips

 - Pack a picnic lunch - As in the rest of France, restaurant food can be expensive.
 Fortunately, the country caters to DIY-meals, especially lunches.
 It’s really easy to buy some meat, cheese, and a baguette at local shops for under $7 USD, and an inexpensive bottle of wine for $3-5 USD.
 Find a park or a quiet spot to enjoy it and watch the world pass by.